 Creating public access to Centricity content allows you to share your data with an audience that doesn’t require viewers be Centricity users.
-When public access is enables on a Look, Centricity will provide a list of shortened URLs that can be accessed by anyone with the link.
+When public access is enabled on a Look, Centricity will provide a list of shortened URLs that can be accessed by anyone with the link.
 These include:

 The result of the query formatted as TXT, CSV, JSON, or HTML

 A link to an HTML embeddable visualization or data table of the Look via <iframe> code

 Select the Browse menu and navigate the content you’d like to share.